LibreCodeCoop/GitLabBundle/README.md

   ![settings](Resources/assets/images/project_settings.png)

+  > PS: You only will see this field if you configure the GitLab private token

 #### Associate specific timesheet to GitLab
 * On create or edit form you will see the GitLab issue ID field:

   ![settings](Resources/assets/images/gitlab_issue_id.png)

+  > PS: You only will see this field if you configure the GitLab private token

 ## Results